 Physicists help us understand the world at its most fundamental level, from the smallest particles to the universe itself.

-The Master of Science (M.S.) in Physics will prepare students for a variety of career paths, including further study leading to the Ph.D.
+The Master of Science (M.S.) in Physics will prepare you for a variety of career paths, including further study leading to the Ph.D.
+Students should expect the completion of an M.S. degree take two academic years of full-time study.
+Chose from thesis (plan A) or non-thesis (plan B) tracks to suit your goals.

 The Accelerated Master of Science (M.S.) in Physics allows USD undergraduates to apply up to 12 graduate credits toward their B.S. or B.A. program.